mika-alpha/snakes-and-ladders/README.md

 ![Alt text](docs/3.png?raw=true "intro")

-At this point, if the player writes "simul" and hits enter, the game will continue on by itself.
+At this point, if the player writes "simul" and hits enter, the game will continue on by itself making a move every 2 seconds.
-Also, if he presses "enum" the enumerated board will be displayed agian.
+Also, if he presses "enum" the enumerated board will be displayed again.

 If the user just hits enter, the game will continue, moving the actual player.